Gamma & Beta Distribution

 Beta Function

 Just as the gamma function underpins the gamma distribution, the beta function provides the normalizing constant for distributions supported on bounded intervals.
-Its intimate connection to the gamma function - expressed through Theorem 2 below - is what makes the beta distribution analytically tractable.
+Its intimate connection to the gamma function — expressed through the Beta–Gamma identity below — is what makes the beta distribution analytically tractable.

 Definition: Beta Function